KyrosKrane/AnnoyingPopupRemover/Wago description in markup.md

 The easiest way to configure the addon is through the standard Blizzard addon interface.
 If you want to use the command line instead, type `/apr` to see your options.

 ## Version Notes
+Version 26 adds support for Midnight on retail, TBC Anniversary, and Wrath Classic.

 Version 25 adds the popups when depositing items into the warbank and when getting summoned at short range.

-Version 24 added new localizations (languages packs for the addon).

 So far, I've tested this add-on in a variety of situations, and it seems to work well for all scenarios I've encountered.
 If you encounter any errors, PLEASE [open an issue](https://github.com/KyrosKrane/AnnoyingPopupRemover/issues) on Github including the FULL error message and what you were doing when it happened.
 I also need to know whether you were solo, in a group, or in a raid; and what the group/raid loot settings were (e.g., master loot, NBG, etc., and what the loot threshold was).